ClibMouse/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

 ## Bugfixes
 - Corrected an issue with `countof` operator where plain string matches were not correctly counting overlapping strings.

+- match kusto behavior by producing an exception if `!` is followed by a whitespace

 # May , 2023

 ## Bugfixes